temporal-sa/temporal-infra-provisioning-demo/README.md

 This can deploy an admin user to Temporal Cloud which will fail due to a hard policy failure, or can delete the environment variables and fail out w/ a `non_retryable_error`.

-### API Failure
+### API Failure (Recover on 5th Attempt)

-This will get to the plan stage and then simulate an API failure, recovering after 3 attempts.
+This will get to the plan stage and then simulate an API failure, recovering after 5 attempts.

 ## Running the Demo